-This will consist of two 2,000-word assignments on any subject area of your choice.
+This will consist of a 3,000-word assignment on any subject area of your choice.
 You will be provided with a range of titles but there is also freedom to choose if you prefer.
 The assignments are designed to explore theory, design strategies and link them directly to your teaching studio.

 1. Professional Learning Journal - 15 credits - 4,000 words

 The purpose of this portfolio is to demonstrate the technical skills gained during your learning both on the course and in your workplace.
 You will demonstrate a wide range of advanced techniques and will draw on a wide range of information sources.
 Through the process of critical reflection, the portfolio is an opportunity for you to evaluate your learning experience and consider your plans for future learning and research.

 2. Research Proposal - 15 credits - 4,000 words

 This research proposal examines relevant research methodology and critically examines how it can be used in a proposed area of research.
 You will explore a number of methodological approaches for research in work-based settings and a range of research techniques appropriate for gathering data will be evaluated.